Arielogg/icu-insights/README.md

-# Hospital Length of Stay Exploratory Data Analysis and Prediction using the R programming language
+# Data Mining for Medical Triage Assistance using the R Progamming Language
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e9/Logo_de_l%27Université_Jean_Monnet_Saint-Etienne.png/640px-Logo_de_l%27Université_Jean_Monnet_Saint-Etienne.png" alt="Université Jean Monnet" title="Université Jean Monnet">

-The goal of this project is to perform an exploratory data analysis using the R programming language on a portion of the MIMIC-IV dataset.
-Parting from any interesting relationships found in the data, a classification model based on the RuleFit algorithm is trained and used to predict the length of stay of a given in the hospital given some admission criteria.
+The goal of this project is to use the R programming language to extract and process information from the MIMIC-IV dataset that could be related to the length of stays of patients admitted in the intensive care unit (ICU) of a given hospital, in order to predict the length of a stay of incoming patients in said units through classification or regression models.
+Departing from any interesting relationships found in the data, classification models based on the decision trees, random forests, and eXtreme Gradient Boosting algorithms are trained and used to predict the length of stay of a given in the hospital given some admission criteria.

 ## Dataset